flutter/website/src/development/tools/devtools/logging.md

 To clear the log entries in the logging view, click the **Clear logs** button.

-[Logging]: /docs/testing/code-debugging#logging
+[Logging]:/testing/code-debugging#logging
-[Debugging Flutter apps programmatically]: /docs/testing/code-debugging
+[Debugging Flutter apps programmatically]:/testing/code-debugging